frutabruta/VDV301subscriber/README.md

 - DeviceManagementService (1.0)

 # Changelog #
+- 2024_01_04
+    - fixed expected unsubscription response
+        - unsubscription in now only accepted if Active=false in Unsubscription response
 - 2023_12_19_1138
     - subscription in now only accepted if Active=true in Subscription response
     - check for errors in http response in Subscribe and Unsubscribe